joelsunny12/KC-house-dataset-Machine-Learning/README.md

 3. In order to know that the created model is valid, we create plots to see the predicted line and the points where the required value should be vaild.
 We know that the model is valid and is useful when it passes the preliminary test, where the least mean square and least squares are verified with various data.

-4. It is observed that :
-    1. Square feet of living has the highest R^2 and coefficient of determination
-    2. Square feet of lving has the least RMSE value

 ### Data
 In this dataset we have to predict the sales price of houses in King County, Seattle.
 It includes homes sold between May 2014 and May 2015.
 Before doing anything we should first know about the dataset what it contains what are its features and what is the structure of data.